Our aim is to reforest the 18 hectares of land that we own to serve three purposes:

-- Volunteer with us in January 2019 or November 2019 to take part in our reforestation project\
+- Volunteer with us to take part in our reforestation project.

 - Donate to the program which we will use to buy trees for planting

 - Donate trees, knowledge, seeds, fence posts or fencing to us.
 Contact us for this

 - Start a campaign to raise money for our reforestation program

 - Share any of our blogs, YouTube videos or Facebook posts on reforestation

 - Plant a tree in your garden, a friend’s garden or join a reforestation or tree planting effort in your area

 Every time food is grown for us energy is required to grow it in the form of petrol for equipment, chemicals for fertilisers and oil for transport.
 Every time we buy appliances or clothes, when we wipe our behinds, use a printer, turn on a kettle or open a fridge door we are doing something detrimental to the environment.
-The best way we can offset this is to buy trees.
-So please offset your carbon and the damage you are creating by being here by contribution to our reforestation program either by volunteering or a financial contribution or by any other means.
+The best way we can offset this is to buy trees and plant them.
+So please offset your carbon and the damage you are creating by being hereby contribution to our reforestation program either by volunteering or a financial contribution or by any other means.

 As much as reforesting an area is changing the environment and can be seen by environmentalists as bad for the current life there, we believe that we should be reforesting agriculture land to offset carbon and create a habitat for life that once lived in the forest.
-Each year we will continue to plant a mix of native long lived trees, faster growing pioneer trees and trees that will be thinned out as the forest matures to provide sustainble timber and fire wood for us and the local community. the forest should also supply food and shelter to both animals and foraging for humans.
+Each year we will continue to plant a mix of native long-lived trees, faster-growing pioneer trees and trees that will be thinned out as the forest matures to provide sustainable timber and firewood for us and the local community. the forest should also supply food and shelter to both animals and foraging for humans.